oss-tsukuba/gfarm-http-gateway/server/README.md

       ```

 - **OpenID Connect provider**
-  Prepare the following values from your IdP (e.g., Keycloak):
+  - Prepare the following values from your IdP (e.g., Keycloak):
     - Client ID and client secret
     - Valid redirect URI
     - Logout redirect URI (optional)

 #### Prepare Configuration

 See **Configuration variables**

-### Start the server
+### Start the gateway

 #### Localhost only (127.0.0.1)